pseewald/vim-anyfold/README.md

 * Folding mechanism based on visually indented blocks that has a very intuitive and predictable behaviour.
 * Results comparable to syntax aware folding methods but generic algorithm that does not rely on language specific rules.
 * Shortcuts to toggle folds and to navigate to beginning / end of a block and to previous / next indented block.
-* Can be configured for new filetypes in less than 5 minutes.
 * Can handle corner cases with ease (comments, varying indentation widths, line breaks).

 It has the following shortcomings: